grasingerm/polymer-stats/README.md

 ## Getting started
 This research code is written in the [julia language](https://julialang.org/).
-In the root directory, there is a script for installing package dependences:
+In the ``scripts`` directory, there is a script for installing package dependences:

-    julia install_dependencies.jl
+    julia scripts/install_dependencies.jl

 The main file for the mean-field theory simulations is ``mean_field.jl``.
 You can see options by running: